 We all have busy lives and yes mine is quite hectic at the moment but even so I always make some time to be still and sort of sift through my day and learn to take some time-out for me.
-I do this by reading books, listening to music, writing, and praying.
-The moments that we take time to block out the drama of your day and learn to be quiet in the midst of the noise is difficult if you are a workaholic, a parent, or if your just a busy person in general.
-I think that the reason why some people have trouble dealing with their own problems is because of the amount of distractions we have in our day that prevent us from laying back on the sofa, sipping some tea and letting our MINDS rest for a while.
+I do this by reading books, listening to music, writing and praying.
+The moments that we take time to block out the drama of your day and learn to be quiet in the midst of the noise is difficult if you are a workaholic, a parent, or if you’re just a busy person in general.
+I think that the reason why some people have trouble dealing with their own personal problems is because of the amount of distractions we have in our day that prevent us from laying back on the sofa, sipping some tea and letting our MINDS rest for a while.
 PLAN to take the TIME OUT for YOU.
 You know you need it.

-I know for sure that I have plenty of distractions in my day but I know that I need that time to sit back and do some serious self analysis anytime that I can.
-Sometimes just meditating on the Word can fill you with many ideas or inspiration that can bring to you clarity on the things to consider that you didn’t consider before.
-I love the book of Proverbs because it really makes me laugh when I think about how I can relate some of them with everyday situations I have with people in my day.
-I’m just going to break down how I take my time outs as I feel there is always a need to just be at peace with yourself and block out the noise of busy-ness and create time of solitude that can birth out ideas, inspiration, and creativity for building your dreams and building your character.
+I know for sure that I have plenty of distractions in my day but I know that I need that time to sit back and do some serious self-analysis anytime that I can.
+Sometimes, just meditating on the Word can fill you with many ideas or inspiration that can bring to you clarity on the things to consider that you didn’t consider before.
+I love the book of Proverbs because it really makes me laugh when I think about how I can relate to some of them with everyday situations I have with people in my day.
+I’m just going to break down how I take my time outs as I feel there is always a need to just be at peace with yourself and block out the noise of busy-ness and create time for solitude that can birth out ideas, inspiration, and creativity for building your dreams and building your character.

 Introspection is needed so that you can look in the mirror and fix up what you need to change before you head out and go about your business.

 Why did I call it a Solitude workout?
 Because you have to work to have that time of solitude.
 You have to make a conscious effort to take some time to be alone and just be still.
 Breathe in, breathe out and just be…still.

 So these are the things I do in my Solitude workout: